Lightning McQueen: Characterization

 Pixar's animators found it challenging to inject personality into the characters due to their rigid forms.
 In early animation tests, the cars featured big smiles and had less rigid tops, but Lasseter decided this needed to be changed to reflect the rigidity of real cars.
-The animators spent much time working on the face to ensure the characters felt like they were alive, and the grill of the car was designed as its mouth.
+The animators spent much time working on the face to ensure the characters felt like they were alive, and the grille of the car was designed as its mouth.
 For the eyes, Lasseter took inspiration from the Disney short film Susie the Little Blue Coupe (1952), in which the character's windscreen panes are used for the eyes.
 This choice brought other challenges with showing expressiveness.
 In early tests, the team found the eyes to be too far from their mouths, so animators repositioned the eyelids to improve their expressions.

 Although most of the car characters were inspired by real models, Lightning was given special treatment.
-Production designer Bob Pauley explained, "He’s the new rookie, he's kinda sexy, he's fast, he's different."
+Production designer Bob Pauley explained, "He's the new rookie, he's kinda sexy, he's fast, he's different."
 The team combined their favorite parts from different models, including GT40s and Chargers.
 Directing animator James Ford Murphy said Lightning posed a challenge from the start, as the team knew it would be difficult to create a character that was cocky but also likable.
 To solve this, Pauley compiled biographies of celebrities with cocky but likable personalities, including American boxer Muhammad Ali, American basketball player Charles Barkley, American football player Joe Namath and American musician Kid Rock.
 Pauley said the character of Lightning was solidified once they started writing him as an "Owen Wilson character."
 The movement of the cars was also a defining part of their personalities.
 The team wanted to bring beauty to Lightning's movement, so they took inspiration from surfers, snowboarders and athletes like American basketball player Michael Jordan.
 Murphy explained, "We wanted to have that same type of feeling, so that when they're talking about 'the rookie sensation,' you're seeing that he is really gifted."